VirtualPatientEngine/AIAgents4Pharma/docs/ops/DevOps.md

 ![4](./devops_4.png)<br>
 For instance, the commit message below triggers a merge followed by the automated activation of the versioning tool (semantics-release) and automatically closes issue #24.

-5. If the PR merges develop into main and it is supposed to run an automated release workflow, please make sure to check under the Actions tab to see if the workflow has been initiated and return later to verify that it has completed successfully.
+5. Merging into main is supposed to run an automated release workflow, please make sure to check under the Actions tab to see if the workflow has been initiated and return later to verify that it has completed successfully.

 ## Environment
 Here's a quick documentation on how to install a Python environment using venv: